rohanmistry231/SQL-Interview-Preparation/README.md

 ## 📖 Introduction

-Welcome to my SQL prep hub for AI/ML interviews! 🚀 This repo, built by an MTech AI/ML student, is designed to help you master SQL—the backbone of data management in machine learning.
-Whether you’re gearing up for technical interviews or boosting your data skills for AI projects, this resource covers essentials to advanced topics with clarity and depth.
+Welcome to my SQL prep for AI/ML interviews! 🚀 This repository is your essential guide for mastering SQL, the cornerstone of data management, with hands-on queries and interview-focused practice.
+From core fundamentals to advanced techniques, it’s crafted to help you shine in technical interviews and data-driven projects with clarity and confidence.

 ## 🌟 What’s Inside?